Table of Contents

 Other important events include-

-A recent 2016 search of adverse events reported to the FDA include at least 1,374 adverse events involving-
+A 2016 search of adverse events reported to the FDA include at least 1,374 adverse event reports involving-

 - 103 reports of IVC filter-related deaths

 Research has revealed that five IVC filter types on the market made by some device manufacturers are more prone to failure than others.
 But many IVC filter makers are facing injury lawsuits, like Rex Medical, Boston Scientific, and Cordis.
 However, none may be facing as many as Cook Medical and Bard for some of their devices, such as:

 - Bard G2 filter